Overview: Grade One

 The Mandarin Heritage Track is for students whose first language or strong additional language is Mandarin.
 The goal is to develop and enhance students’ overall language proficiency while focusing on reading and writing to build a solid foundation in literacy skills.
 Students in the Heritage Track use Zhuyin, Bopomofo Phonetic Symbols, to help them learn to read and write traditional Chinese characters.

-In Grade One Physical Education, the students study units in the areas of manipulative, movement, fitness, aquatics and personal/social development.
+In Grade 1 physical education, the students study units in the areas of manipulative, movement, fitness, aquatics and personal/social development.
 Manipulative involves the development of skills in throwing, catching, striking, kicking, and dribbling such as bouncing a ball continuously with the dominant and non-dominant hand while stationary and throwing a ball to a wall and catching the rebound.
 Movement involves the development of skills in spatial awareness, locomotor and non-locomotor such as jumping ten times rhythmically over a stationary rope and executing a forward roll.
 Fitness involves both the study of concepts and skills.
 Aquatics is a swim development program based on individual needs.
 Personal and social development is a reflection of the TAS values in action through physical education.

 The focus of the lower school program is age appropriate, carefully sequenced skill development in a spirit of cooperation.